‘Keanu Reeves … I know it’s not you’: Fraudsters pretend to be celebrities in scam attempts

-A SoCal woman thought she was being courted online by Keanu Reeves until a request for money was made from the millionaire movie star.

-“To this day, this morning, I received — yesterday and today — eight texts from this Keanu Reeves guy … I have emails and chats and texts and pictures and stuff that, I dare any girl to read these and not believe it’s true.
-They go right to your heart,” said Playa del Rey resident Pamela Landers.
+“I had to always keep reminding myself after that first two weeks that it’s not real,” said Landers.
+“People don’t fall in love this way.”

-Landers wasn’t really being wooed by one of the world’s biggest movie stars.
-She was a victim of what are known as imposter or impersonation scams.
+Spoiler alert: She wasn’t really being wooed by one of the world’s biggest celebrities.
+Landers was a victim of what are known as imposter or impersonation scams.

 The Keanu Reeves scam is a relatively recent version of this racket — and one so effective, victims have reported being conned by it both nationwide and around the world.

 Once the hook was baited, Fake Keanu started reeling Landers in.
-First, he asked her net worth.
-Then he asked for money — $400,000.
+First he asked her net worth.
+Then he asked for money — $400,000 for a documentary on the latest “John Wick” movie.

 In case you’re wondering, Keanu Reeves is estimated to be worth $380 million.
 Landers, who works as an accountant, said she asked Fake Keanu why a multimillionaire needed her financial help.